Pope Leo XIV calls on Lebanese leaders to be true peacemakers as he seeks to bring message of hope

 Lebanon’s ongoing conflict with Israel

-Despite a U.S.-brokered ceasefire last year that nominally ended a two-month conflict between Israel and Hezbollah, Israel continues to launch near-daily airstrikes that it says aim to stop the militant group from rebuilding.
-The war killed more than 4,000 people in Lebanon and causing widespread destruction.
+Despite a U.S.-brokered ceasefire last year that nominally ended a two-month war between Israel and Hezbollah, Israel continues to launch near-daily airstrikes that it says aim to stop the militant group from rebuilding.
+The war killed more than 4,000 people in Lebanon and caused widespread destruction.

 The pope “is coming to bless us and for the sake of peace,” said Farah Saadeh, a Beirut resident walking on the city’s seaside promenade.
 “We hope nothing is going to happen after his departure.”

-The group also urged its supporters to line up along the papal convoy route from the airport to the presidential palace, which is punctuated by bombed-out buildings from the recent war.
+The group also urged its supporters to line up along the papal convoy route.
 Hundreds of them did so, waving the flags of Lebanon and the Vatican.

 Mounir Younes, the leader of a Hezbollah-affiliated scout troupe, said they aimed to send a message about “the importance of coexistence and national unity.”